robotics102/um-f25/project_0/2_eliza.md

 ## Expected Behavior

 This program should form a conversation between Eliza and the user.
 The user can respond however they like, but will only be able to enter one line at a time.
 Eliza will respond in a very formulaic way.
 Let's hope you can find a better therapist if you need one.
-The sequence should proceed as follows:
+Feel free to choose exactly how your Eliza will respond.
+The only requirements are that Eliza's output should expect exactly three responses from the user and the first two user responses should be included exactly in the output from Eliza.
+An example Eliza sequence might proceed as follows:

 Eliza:
 ```